dhdean/venice-php-client/README.md

 # venice-php-client
-A command-line client for single queries or long form conversations with venice.ai
+A command-line client for single queries or long form conversations with venice.ai.

+Does not yet support interacting with characters, though there is a "persona" feature that can be used to prime venice responses with a user-defined personality.

 ## REQUIREMENTS:
 - php